carlosjhr64/neuronet/README.md

 :	Pronounce words in a religious rite, to confer or invoke divine favor upon.

-The reason Tao, Yin, and Yang are not classes onto themselves is that you can combine these, and a protoptype pattern (bless) works better in this case.
+The reason Tao, Yin, and Yang are not classes onto themselves is that you can combine these, and a prototype pattern (bless) works better in this case.
 Bless is the keyword used in [Perl](http://www.perl.org/) to create objects, so it's not without precedent.
 To combine all three features, Tao, Yin, and Yang, do this: